FilippoBovo/production-data-science/tutorial/c-refactor/README.md

 ## Refactoring for Production

 Once an exploratory analysis has taken a certain direction, it is useful to refactor the parts of the code that are going into production, as, for example, the functions and methods that will form data pipelines.

+[Refactoring for production](https://en.wikipedia.org/wiki/Code_refactoring) is a field covering many areas, such as readability, code complexity, code architecture and testing.
+To make the tutorial easy to follow, the code was already made readable and the Titanic toy-example problem kept the complexity and architecture simple.
+So, in this section we will focus just on testing.

 Because refactoring data science for production is closer to software development than refactoring for exploration, we can rely more on unit testing methodologies.
 Moreover, data science broadly involve data preprocessing and predictive modelling, for which testing can be done differently.